 People tend to eat less as they age and this is normal.
-However, sometimes, as with the loss of a loved one, it becomes very difficult to cook for one person rather than two.
+However, sometimes , as with the loss of a loved one, it becomes very difficult to cook for one person rather than two.
 Programs such as Meals-On-Wheels can help provide nutritious meals one to three times daily as required.
-Or, if you are cooking for family and your loved one lives nearby, freeze extra for them so that they just need to pull it out and reheat.
+Or, if you are cooking for the family and your loved one lives nearby, freeze extra for them so they just need to pull it out and reheat.

 Today it is easy to set up online banking and automatic bill payments.
 If you notice your loved one has overdue bills, then this option is a good one to keep bills paid on time.
-Ask your family member how they feel about either setting up online bill payments, or having you check their bills have been paid.
+Ask your family member how they feel about either setting up online bill payments, or having you check their bills to make sure they are paid.